BlerinaMulliqi/homework-1/README.md

 ### 11. Webpage I like

 What's one webpage you like?
 Why?
-I like LinkedIn because it allows users (workers and employers) to create profiles and connections to each other with similar careers.
+I like LinkedIn because it allows users to create profiles and connections to others with similar careers.
 ### 12. Website I don’t like

 What's one webpage you like?
 Why?